JieunLim1/JieunLim1.github.io/_pages/cv.md

 * Programming
   * Python
   * Java
-* Skill 2
-  * Sub-skill 2.1
-  * Sub-skill 2.2
-  * Sub-skill 2.3
-* Skill 3

 Language
 ======

-Korean
+Korean - mother language

-English
+English - fluent

-Chinese
+Chinese - fluent

 Projects
 ======

-*College Survival
+College Survival

-- An application that assists users in reviewing materials by creating a test paper and checking the answers.
+- built a web application that allows users to review materials of any subject by creating a test paper from the given context and checking the answers
+- uses ChatGPT to create questions and check the answers
-- SKILLS: Python, Streamlit
+- Python, Streamlit